MEDomics-UdeS/predict-immunotherapy-response/README.md

 - `B.3-survival-analysis-gcn-cox-sigmut.ipynb` : comparison between without mutational signatures, with only mutational signatures, and with combination of reference article biomarkers and mutational signatures, with the Graph Convolutional Network Cox Model.
 - `B.4-survival-analysis-gcn-cox-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Graph Convolutional Network Cox Model.

+### Hyper parameters optimization
+If you want to optimize hyper parameters for the classification problem, you can read the `optimize-hyper-parameters` notebook.

 ## Project Tree
 ```
 ├── data                                                <- datasets used by the models
 │   ├── cohort-dataset.xlsx                             <- dataset from the reference article with mutational signatures
 │   ├── cohort-dataset-with-logreg-output.xlsx          <- dataset from the reference article with mutational signatures and the output of the logistic regression model (class 1 probability)
 |
+├── notebooks                                           <- examples of model execution
+│   ├── A.1-clf-logreg-sigmut.ipynb                     <- notebook example for classification with logistic regression for studying mutational signatures impact
+│   ├── A.2-clf-logreg-sbs-indel.ipynb                  <- notebook example for classification with logistic regression for studying SBS / INDEL signatures impact
+│   ├── A.3-clf-gcn-sigmut.ipynb                        <- notebook example for classification with GCN for studying mutational signatures impact
+│   ├── A.4-clf-gcn-sbs-indel.ipynb                     <- notebook example for classification with GCN for studying SBS / INDEL signatures impact
+│   ├── B.1-survival-analysis-cox-sigmut.ipynb          <- notebook example for survival analysis with Cox Model for studying mutational signatures impact
+│   ├── B.2-survival-analysis-cox-sbs-indel.ipynb       <- notebook example for survival analysis with Cox Model for studying SBS / INDEL mutational signatures impact
+│   ├── B.3-survival-analysis-gcn-cox-sigmut.ipynb      <- notebook example for survival analysis with GCN Cox Model for studying mutational signatures impact
+│   ├── B.4-survival-analysis-gcn-cox-sbs-indel.ipynb   <- notebook example for survival analysis with GCN Cox Model for studying SBS / INDEL mutational signatures impact
+|
+├── results                                             <- .png files containing the results of Python scripts
+|
+├── src                                                 <- core of the models
-├── evaluation                                      <- evaluation methods for models
+│   ├── evaluation                                      <- evaluation methods for models
 │       ├── ClassificationMetrics.py                    <- class containing evaluation metrics for binary classification
 │       ├── SurvivalMetrics.py                          <- class containing evaluation metrics for survival analysis
-|
-├── manage                                          <- train-test managers of models
+│   ├── manage                                          <- train-test managers of models
 │       ├── CoxTrainTestManager.py                      <- class handling train-test process of the Cox Model
 │       ├── GNNClassifierTrainTestManager.py            <- class handling train-test process of the GNN classifier
 │       ├── GNNCoxTrainTestManager.py                   <- class handling train-test process of the GNN Cox Model
 │       ├── LogisticRegressionTrainTestManager.py       <- class handling train-test process of the logistic regression model
-|
-├── models                                          <- prediction models
+|   ├── models                                          <- prediction models
 │       ├── BuildGraph.py                               <- class handling the building of the graph
 │       ├── CoxModel.py                                 <- class handling the Cox Model architecture and its forward pass
 │       ├── GATClassifier.py                            <- class handling the GAT architecture and its forward pass
 │       ├── GCNClassifier.py                            <- class handling the GCN architecture and its forward pass
 │       ├── LogisticRegression.py                       <- class handling the logistic regression architecture and its forward pass
-|
-├── results                                         <- .png files containing the results of Python scripts
-|
-├── utils                                           <- some functions for feature selection and preprocessing
+|   ├── utils                                           <- some functions for feature selection and preprocessing
 │       ├── featureSelection.py                         <- class handling the selection of most important features
 │       ├── preProcessing.py                            <- class handling the data preprocessing
-|
 ├── .gitignore
-├── A.1-clf-logreg-sigmut.ipynb                     <- notebook example for classification with logistic regression for studying mutational signatures impact
-├── A.2-clf-logreg-sbs-indel.ipynb                  <- notebook example for classification with logistic regression for studying SBS / INDEL signatures impact
-├── A.3-clf-gcn-sigmut.ipynb                        <- notebook example for classification with GCN for studying mutational signatures impact
-├── A.4-clf-gcn-sbs-indel.ipynb                     <- notebook example for classification with GCN for studying SBS / INDEL signatures impact
-├── B.1-survival-analysis-cox-sigmut.ipynb          <- notebook example for survival analysis with Cox Model for studying mutational signatures impact
-├── B.2-survival-analysis-cox-sbs-indel.ipynb       <- notebook example for survival analysis with Cox Model for studying SBS / INDEL mutational signatures impact
-├── B.3-survival-analysis-gcn-cox-sigmut.ipynb      <- notebook example for survival analysis with GCN Cox Model for studying mutational signatures impact
-├── B.4-survival-analysis-gcn-cox-sbs-indel.ipynb   <- notebook example for survival analysis with GCN Cox Model for studying SBS / INDEL mutational signatures impact
 ├── LICENSE
 ├── main-classification.py                          <- main script for classification problem
 ├── main-survivalAnalysis.py                        <- main script for survival analysis problem